stewForAni/stewforani/README.md

 ### Hi there 🤪
-I'm Stew,an Android developer who enjoys researching cutting-edge technology🔎,cooking🍚,and nature🏕.
+I'm ⚡⚡Stew⚡⚡,an Android developer🤖 who enjoys researching cutting-edge technology🔎,cooking🍚,and nature🏕.
 - 😭 I’m currently in the process of entrepreneurship
 - 🧐 I’m currently learning ChatGPT & MidJourney